TRANSFER OF CREDIT POLICY

-- The student shall have taken a course that is offered at a regionally accredited institution, have earned at least a “C” grade in the course, and is also approved, by PIMS, as both similar in content and number of credits awarded.
-The number of credits awarded at the college or university shall either be equal to or exceed the number of credits offered at the Pittsburgh Institute of Mortuary Science.
+- The student shall have taken a course at a accredited institution, earned at least a “C”, and is also approved, by PIMS, as both similar in content and number of credits awarded.

 - The student may only take this examination one time.
 No retests are available.